-If you still want to save more you can by making Additional Voluntary Contributions.
+If after paying regular and Additional Matched Contributions, you still want to save more you can by making Additional Voluntary Contributions.
 Any Additional Voluntary Contributions you make will be your savings only, as the Company does not match these.

-You can pay your Additional Voluntary Contributions by salary sacrifice and make a saving on your National Insurance contributions (see page 9), provided you choose to make a regular contribution for at least one year starting from 1 April.
-You can make this choice by completing an Annual Pension Changes form by 31 March.
+You can pay your Additional Voluntary Contributions by salary sacrifice and make a saving on your National Insurance contributions (see page 9), provided you choose to make a regular contribution for at least 6 months starting from either 1 April or 1 October.
+You can make this choice by completing a Biannual Pension Changes form by 31 March or 30 September.